Bunyan Bryant

-Bunyan I. Bryant Jr. (born March 6, 1935) is a Professor Emeritus at the University of Michigan.
+Bunyan I. Bryant Jr. (March 6, 1935 – March 28, 2024) was a Professor Emeritus at the University of Michigan.
 In 1972, he became the first African American member of the School for Environment and Sustainability (then known as the School of Natural Resources) faculty at the University of Michigan.
-He is considered a pioneer in the field of environmental justice.
+He was considered a pioneer in the field of environmental justice.

 Early life and education

-Bryant was born on March 6, 1935, in Little Rock, Arkansas, to parents Christolee and Bunyan Bryant Sr. After moving to Flint, Michigan, he attended Flint Northern High School and obtained a position at General Motors.
+Bryant was born on March 6, 1935, in Little Rock, Arkansas, to parents Christolee née Rowe and Bunyan Bryant Sr. After moving to Flint, Michigan, he attended Flint Northern High School and obtained a position at General Motors.
 Following pressure from family and friends, he earned his Bachelor of Science at Eastern Michigan University and later enrolled in the University of Michigan for his Master's degree and PhD.
 While completing his doctoral thesis, Bryant was proposed an offer to join Michigan's School for Environment and Sustainability.
-Although he was originally skeptical, as his goal was to focus on civil rights, he agreed to an offer of a one year term.
+Although he was originally skeptical, as his goal was to focus on civil rights, he agreed to an offer of a one-year term.
 In spite of this, he continued to participate in nonviolent civil rights activities with the Black Action Movement.
 One his actions was bringing a racially discriminatory housing policy to the Michigan Civil Rights Commission after he was refused an apartment unit.